gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

   - The doable way is to load the delta data from SAP standard CDSViews.
   [HowTo](https://community.sap.com/t5/enterprise-resource-planning-blogs-by-sap/cds-based-data-extraction-part-ii-delta-handling/ba-p/13425761)

-  - We need to rebuild the DataSphere **VIEWs** on top of these CDSViews structures.
+  - We need to rebuild the DataSphere **VIEWs** on top of SAP standard CDSViews structures.
 When we want to make enhancements, are we going to create the custom CDSView by referring to (copying) the SAP standard one?

 - Tables (SLT)
   - Remodeling